xiangyun-kongxy/genetis/src/learning/network_learning.md

 ## a network is a graph

-a vertex is a barren.
+A vertex is a barren.

-the edge is the relation between vertexes.
+The edge is the relation between vertexes.